Depending on what you are studying, there may be a few different types of assessments you need to do to meet the learning outcomes for your course.

 - terms of reference

 Depending on the type of report you are writing some details may differ.
 For example, it may be a research report, building report, or laboratory report.
-So, be sure to check your assignment instructions and learning outcomes.
+So, be sure to check your assessment instructions and learning outcomes.
 If you’re still not sure check with your course leader.

 The basic structure of a report (PDF, 297KB)

-Other assignment types
+Other assessment types

 This is a list of resources (books, articles, documents), which includes a brief summary and evaluation of the resource.